guruvasan/animals/README.md

 Answer For A.4
 Any Class should implment Activty which has the sound can be set in the Parrot Class.
 Corresponding sound will be played by parrot.

+Answer For B.1
+Fish Model Created by extending Animal and implementing WaterActivity